jordanbuschman/coen161_final/README.md

 fetchItems.php: Returns an array containing all of the rows in the item table.
 To be accessed by from shop.php.

 addToCart.php: Takes in a user id, item id, and item count to add to a user's cart.

+getCartCount.php: Takes in a user id and outputs total items in that user's cart (or 0, if user id is not valid).